newsic/newsic/README.md

 ## System requirements

 newsic's backend is based on Python 3 and the [Flask](https://github.com/pallets/flask) framework, while the frontend uses [Video.js](https://github.com/videojs/video.js) (which comes bundled with this repository).

-Flask (and Jinja2 and Werkzeug) can either be installed with your favorite package manager or with `pip install -r requirements.txt`.
+Required Python packages are listed in the [requirements.txt](/requirements.txt).

 ## Usage

-1. Clone this repository
+1. Clone this repository and navigate to the folder where you cloned it to
 2. Create a config.py from config.py.example
-2. Add your YouTube API key (which you can request [here](https://console.developers.google.com/apis/api/youtube/)) to config.py
+3. Add your YouTube API key (which you can request [here](https://console.developers.google.com/apis/api/youtube/)) to config.py
+4. Install the requirements with either `pip install -r requirements.txt` or your favorite package manager
-3. Navigate to the folder where you cloned the code and start newsic with `python3 newsic.py` (or only `python newsic.py` when you use Arch Linux)
-4. newsic is now available at 127.0.0.1:5000
+5. Start newsic with `python3 newsic.py` (or only `python newsic.py` when you use Arch Linux), which is now available at 127.0.0.1:5000

 ### Deployment